uncommonhacks/guide-hybrid/README.md

   Non-UChicago students unfortunately will not be allowed to attend the event in-person, though all are open to attend the hackathon virtually.
   The same programming will be available for both in-person and virtual participants, so don't fret either way!
+- Where
+  - If you're attending in-person, we'll be having an assortment of in-person events on the UChicago campus, as well as some virtual events.
+Details of locations and times will be sent to in-person participants in advance.
+If attending virtually, all links and info will be included in our hacker guide, which will be sent out before the event begins.
+We anticipate using Gather.Town and Discord for all hackers!

 # Before the Hackathon